GuidoBartoli/sherloq/README.md

 # Introduction
 "*Forensic Image Analysis is the application of image science and domain expertise to interpret the content of an image and/or the image itself in legal matters.
 Major subdisciplines of Forensic Image Analysis with law enforcement applications include: Photogrammetry, Photographic Comparison, Content Analysis, and Image Authentication.*" (Scientific Working Group on Imaging Technologies)

+## This is a fork of Sherloq.

+I use Sherloq with all of my OSINT <a href="https://github.com/midnit3Z0mbi3/Debian_OSINT_VM">Virtual Machine</a> builds.

-**Sherloq** is a personal research project about implementing a fully integrated environment for digital image forensics.
-It is not meant as an automatic tool that decide if an image is forged or not (that tool probably will never exist...), but as a companion in experimenting with various algorithms found in the latest research papers and workshops.
+**Sherloq** is a personal research project of <a href="https://github.com/GuidoBartoli">GuidoBartoli</a>.
+This project is about implementing a fully integrated environment for digital image forensics.
+It is NOT 🙅 🙅 🙅  meant as an automatic tool that decide if an image is forged or not (that tool probably will never exist...), but as a companion in experimenting with various algorithms found in the latest research papers and workshops.

 While many commercial solutions have high retail prices and often reserved to law enforcement and government agencies only, this toolset aims to be a both an extensible framework and a starting point for anyone interested in making experiments in this particular application of digital signal processing.